pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 ## Value Sets (Collections)

-Be sure to include "Purpose" attribute as the current organization attribute?
+Be sure to include "Purpose" attribute as the main DAK attribute?

 # Major TBDs, Gaps, and/or Assumptions

 * **ID Generation:** In the absence of DAK-specific ID generation, IDs will need to be assigned manually OR they will need to use a simple numeric ID that can be auto-generated.
+  * Note that OCL won't be able to do the thing where it distributes it out by Activity.
+That could be a post-authoring step, maybe?
+Might be the first step towards making a DAK source "official"?
+  * Discussed on 26 Aug 2024: For getting this started, let's use OCL's auto-id generation for concepts.
+DAK-specific ID generation can hold off for now.
 * **Canonical URL Assignment:** Canonical URLs can be whatever URL we want them to be, so an official method should be decided and listed in the SOP.
 * **Concept Properties:** In the absense of CodeSystem property support, all concept properties outside of OCL's data model will be stored as Extra attributes, including but not limited to the following properties: "Activity ID and name", "Quantity subtype", "Calculation", "Validation condition", "Optionality", "Explain conditionality", "Functional grouping of data elements", "Linkages to decision-support tables", "Linkages to scheduling logic tables", "Linkages to aggregate indicators", "Annotations", "Intended FHIR Resource for profile" (if available)
 * **Packaging:** In the absence of packaging features for specific DAKs, there may need to be a way to group or retrieve OCL content that denotes what DAK(s) it should be packaged with.
 Example: Use the Purpose FHIR attribute of the CodeSystem, ValueSet, and ConceptMap resources